 - Microphones – Avoid the sharing of microphones, or other equipment.
 If multiple speeches are to be given, and microphones are limited, sufficient time should be allowed in between speeches to allow for the equipment to be sufficiently cleaned and sanitised.

-- Equipment handling – Bands or performers should handle their own equipment and props where possible.
+- Equipment handling – Bands or performers should handle their equipment and props where possible.

 - Hand washing – All performers and speakers should wash or sanitise their hands before handling any equipment that is not theirs.

-- Social distancing – A gap of at least two meters should be kept between the front of the stage, or area where the performances or speeches are taking place, and the guests.
-Alternatively, or if this is not possible, a clear screen can be erected between the speakers and the audience.
+- Social distancing – A gap of at least two meters should be kept between the front of the stage or the area where the performances or speeches are taking place and the guests.
+Alternatively, a clear screen can be erected between the speakers and the audience if this is not possible.

 - Ventilation – Ensure that the area of the venue in which the speech or performance is taking place is well-ventilated.

 Communication and Signage

 Every attempt must be made to educate the event attendees about the requirements around face coverings, social distancing, signs and symptoms of COVID-19, and any other health and safety information relating to this disease that you, as the organiser, deem relevant or necessary.
 This information can be communicated in various ways, either before the event or at the venue itself.
 You may want to consider the following for your event: